akka/akka-management/docs/src/main/paradox/kubernetes-deployment/forming-a-cluster.md

 Services that use Akka Cluster have additional requirements over stateless applications.
 To form a cluster, each pod needs to know which other pods have been deployed as part of that service, so that they can connect to each other.
-Akka provides a cluster bootstrap library that allows Akka applications in Kubernetes to discover this automatically using the Kubernetes API.
-The bootstrap process is roughly as follows:
+Akka provides a Cluster Bootstrap library that allows Akka applications in Kubernetes to discover this automatically using the Kubernetes API.
+The process is roughly as follows:

 1. When the application starts, the application polls the Kubernetes API to find what pods are deployed, until a configured minimum number of pods have been discovered.